Maggie-Mango/roboger/README.md

 ## Description

-A user will be able to input a number the application will output numbers with the following **exceptions**:
+A user will be able to input a number the application will output a range from 0 to the inputted number with the following **exceptions**:
 * Numbers that contain a 1: all digits replaced with "Beep!"
 * Numbers that contain a 2: all digits replaced with "Boop!"
 * Numbers that contain a 3: all digits replaced with "Won't you be my neighbor?"